lyeemax/IS-VINS/README.md

 **IS-VINS** is a sparisification-based system which extends [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) to consistent optimization of **VO & VIO & Pose-Graph**; This system is motivated by preserving sparse and nonlinear information after marginalization and simplifying VIO scheme rather than preserving linearied prior that ordinary fixed-lag smoother shares;Thanks to sparisification,pose graph is builted upon information structure to achieve consistent optimazation;This code supports ***Linux without ROS***, it is possible to run on **Mac OS X** or **Windows** with sightly change.Please cite us if you use our code.

-***To replay the SLAM community, please feel free to ask me for the detail before the paper released.***
+***To repay the SLAM community, please feel free to ask me for the detail before the paper released.***

 --:Followings are some important work in this project: